 Is it OK to snack on foods throughout the day?

-Snacking or eating more frequently can certainly be part of a healthy, balanced diet, it’s just important to ensure you’re choosing healthy, nutrient-rich foods as often as you can and not eating above your body’s energy requirements, to prevent excess weight gain.
-During pregnancy, many women may find it beneficial to eat smaller meals more often, to help manage symptoms of nausea and indigestion and if they find themselves getting fuller quicker than usual.
+Snacking or eating more frequently can certainly be part of a healthy, balanced diet, it’s just important to ensure you’re choosing nutrient-rich foods as often as you can and not eating above your body’s energy requirements, to prevent excess weight gain.
+During pregnancy, many women may find it beneficial to eat smaller meals more often, to help manage symptoms of nausea and indigestion, and if they find themselves getting fuller quicker than usual.

-Some tasty ideas for healthy snacks include:
+Here are some tasty ideas for healthy snacks:

 - A pot of fat-free natural yogurt with plenty of chopped fruit.